-I'm a PhD student in my forth (and final) year as an IMPRS student at the Max-Planck-Institute for Astronomy (MPIA) in Heidelberg.
-As a member of Fabian Walter’s group, I work on star formation in extreme environments, such as the nuclear starburst in NGC 253, in the Galactic center or in high-redshift galaxies.
+I'm a PhD student in my forth (and final) year as an IMPRS fellow at the Max-Planck-Institute for Astronomy (MPIA) in Heidelberg.
+As a member of Fabian Walter’s group, I work on star formation in extreme environments, such as the nuclear starburst in NGC 253 or the Galactic center.

-In this research group at MPIA, I started working in 2013 on multi-scale cleaning in radio interferometric imaging for my bachelor's thesis and carried out several projects as a research assistant ("HiWi").
-These projects included data reduction and imaging of VLA observations that targeted nearby galaxies in atomic hydrogen (HI).
-Since 2015, I am a member of the SWAG team (Survey of Water and Ammonia in the Galactic Center), for which I developed calibration and imaging pipelines as part of my master's thesis (2016).
+I started astronomical research in 2013 with my Bachelor's thesis on multi-scale cleaning in radio interferometric imaging and carried out several projects as a research assistant ("HiWi").
+These projects included, for instance, data reduction and imaging of JVLA observations that targeted nearby galaxies in atomic hydrogen (HI).
+Since 2015, I am a member of the SWAG team (Survey of Water and Ammonia in the Galactic Center), for which I developed calibration and imaging pipelines as part of my Master's thesis (2016).
 Furthermore, I derived new, detailed gas temperature maps from ammonia hyperfine structure fitting of the Central Molecular Zone of the Galactic Center to test and confirm the hypothesis of a triggered star formation sequence.
 During the work for my PhD thesis, I became an expert on reducing and imaging complex ALMA observations such as the 2 pc imaging of the starbursting center of NGC253.

 Max-Planck-Institut für Astronomie